yurukute/yurukute/content/experience.md

   description:
   - Collect server performance data such as CPU, memory, tasks,..
   - Visualize collected data as graphs on web app
-- name: "College of Information Technology & Communications"
+- name: "College of IT & Communications"
   duration: "Sept 2023 - Now"
   location: "Can Tho, Vietnam"
   position: "Embedded Developer"